-VOLKSBANK WIEN AG, as the central organisation of the association of credit institutions, is an issuer of covered bank bonds within the meaning of the act governing covered bank bonds (FBSchVG).
-The underlying stock for covered bank bonds of VBW entirely consists of mortgage-backed loans of the association of credit institutions, including of Volksbank Wien AG.
-The share of loans designated for the underlying stock and of cover assets of VOLKSBANK WIEN AG amounted to approx. 28 % as at the reporting date.
-During the reporting period, a face value of euro 250 million was issued and euro 140 million were redeemed.
-The surplus cover of the cover pool decreased slightly due to the net issue volume.
+VOLKSBANK WIEN AG, as the central organisation of the association of credit institutions, is an issuer of covered bank bonds within the meaning of the act governing covered bank bonds (FBSchVG) and of covered bonds within the meaning of the mortgage bond act (Pfandbriefgesetz).
+The underlying stock for covered bank bonds of VBW entirely consists of mortgage-backed loans of the association of credit institutions, including of VOLKSBANK WIEN AG.

+No bonds within the meaning of the aforementioned legal regulations were issued or redeemed in the reporting period.
+The surplus cover of the cover pool (underlying stock) has increased significantly due to the mobilisation of additional risk covering potentials.
 The quality of the cover pool was maintained during the period under review.
-The surplus cover amounted to approx. 23 % with cover assets of approx. euro 3.2 billion as at the reporting date.
+The surplus cover amounted to approx. 100 % with cover assets of approx. euro 5.4 billion as at the reporting date.

-Of the covered bank bonds outstanding on the reporting date with a face value of euro 2.663 billion, euro 2.616 billion have an Aaa rating from Moody's.
+Of the covered bank bonds outstanding on the reporting date with a face value of euro 2,663 billion, euro 2,616 billion have an Aaa rating from Moody's.
 The share of covered bank bonds placed was approx. 50 % of the total issue volume on the reporting date.
-The remaining portfolio was deposited with the central bank as liquidity covering potential.
+The remaining portfolio is deposited with the central bank as liquidity covering potential.

-In the case of the selected liabilities in Table C, apart from derivatives positions, around 1.5 % of the volume is attributable to deposits generated via repos and around 26 % to covered bank bonds placed on the market.
-A share of approx. 67 % of the liabilities relates to deposits subject to collateralisation, e.g. charge money, trustee deposits or liabilities to central banks.
-The most significant change in the volume of deposits subject to collateralisation compared to the previous year resulted from VB Wien AG's participation in another tranche of the TLTRO III programme on behalf of the association of credit institutions.
+In the case of the selected liabilities in Chart C, apart from derivatives positions, around 5.3 % of the volume is attributable to deposits generated via repos and around 26 % to covered bank bonds placed on the market.
+A share of approx. 68 % of the liabilities relates to deposits subject to collateralisation, e.g. charge money, trustee deposits or liabilities to central banks.
+The median of the volume of deposits subject to collateralisation changed by 0.14 % year-on-year.
+As at the reporting date, the volume decreased by approximately 42 % year-on-year.
+The reduction on the reporting date is due, among others, to the reduction of the outstanding TLTRO III volume.

-Of the unencumbered assets shown in Chart A, approximately 53 % of the volume is accounted for by credit balances with banks, credit balances with clearing partners, and short-term refinancing to members of the association of credit institutions.
-The majority of these assets are used to service the operating business and payment transactions as well as to hold minimum reserves and secure liquidity for VB Wien AG and the association of credit institutions.
-Physical assets are unsuitable to be encumbered during "business as usual", not only because of the fluctuations in volume.
-The increase in this segment is due, among other things, to participation in the TLTRO III programme to improve the liquidity structure within the Association of Volksbanks.
+Of the unencumbered assets shown in Chart A, credit balances with central banks, balances with clearing partners account for around 49 % of the volume.
+These assets are used to service operational business and payment transactions as well as to hold minimum reserves and secure liquidity for VB Wien AG and the association of credit institutions.
+Physical assets are unsuitable to be encumbered during "business as usual", because of the fluctuations in volume.
+The reduction on the reporting date in the amount of 53 % in this segment ist due, among others, to the lower volume of the TLTRO III programme.

-Of the unencumbered assets shown in Chart A, line 120, approximately 26 % are mortgage backed loans, of which approximately 54 % qualify directly for the underlying stock based on internal criteria.
+Of the other unencumbered assets shown in Chart A, line 120, approximately 25 % are mortgage backed loans, of which approximately 65 % qualify for the underlying stock based on internal criteria.